deckardai/deckard-walkthrough/README.md

  ```
 homebrew cask install deckard
 ```
-NOTE: First double click makes Deckard index your data (locally), so you may need to wait, usually less than 30 seconds
+NOTE: First double click makes Deckard index your data, so you may need to wait, usually less than 30 seconds
+NOTE: Deckard indexes your data locally.
+It does send it to the cloud.

 ## Requirements